MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/sample-charts.md

 <a name="PieChart"></a>
 ## Pie Chart
  The following is a pie chart that shows the total number of leads and their importance.
-This is one of the default charts available in model-driven apps for the `Lead` table.
+This is one of the default charts available in model-driven apps for the `Lead` entity.

  ![Sample pie chart: Leads by Rating](media/leads-by-source-chart.png "Sample pie chart: Leads by Rating")